rorschachhb/cleanBingDesktop/README.md

 ## Run-time system

-* Ubuntu-based Linux distribution(I guess other Linux distributions will do)
+* Ubuntu-based Linux distributions.
+(I guess other Linux distributions will do)

 ## Requirements